 Certification

-Employers run the risk of damage claims if safety footwear does not meet European directives.
-This also applies to adjusted safety shoes and replacing orthopaedic insoles, even when the adjustments have been made by an orthopaedist.
+Employers risk facing liability claims if safety footwear does not comply with European directives.
+This also applies to modified safety shoes and the replacement of orthopaedic insoles, even when carried out by a qualified orthopaedist.

 Safety and health in the workplace for everyone: that's at the heart of Neskrid.
 To ensure this, all our products come with two important certifications: